 You can enjoy all the technological features these shoes have included for your comfort for just $100.
-In Brooks own words: “The flexible midsole feels plush underfoot-for a natural feel that still protects from impact where needed”.

 The sole of these Brooks PureFlow 6 is, play with the traditional forms of the American brand, with its rounded heel and a rubber compound that promises to give what is expected, grip and durability.

 The 3D Fit Print coating strategically provides flexibility and structure for a flawless fit.
 This was already included in the PureFlow 5.
 The idea was to give the model a better support and an impeccable fit, thanks to the strategic combination of structure and flexibility.
 The lightness and flexibility of this minimalist model is achieved, in part, thanks to the new top-cut upgrade.